Search engine optimization (SEO) is multi-faceted and complex.

 Together, these metrics should give you good perspective on the performance of your link building campaign—how many people are visiting, how long they’re staying, and whether they’re converting.
 But we can also dig a bit deeper with the help of “advanced segments.”

 Advanced segments are customized groups of people you can establish within Google Analytics, giving you more control over what you’re measuring—and the demographics you’re learning from.
-In this section, we’ll teach you how to create an audience segment, how to choose an advanced segment, and how to customize your advanced segment data.

 Creating an audience segment is easy.
 Once you’re logged in, head to the Audience section and select the Overview menu.
 Here, you’ll see a general breakdown of your audience statistics, including the number of website users you’ve seen from a given period, where those users are from, and how many of those users are new or returning.